ubiquitous-o/ASScii/README.md

 2. Pick an export range: **Full video**, **Current frame** (one-frame snapshot), or **Custom** (manual start/duration).
 Provide position `(pos_x, pos_y)`, font info, and PlayRes values.
 Each rendered ASCII frame becomes a Dialogue event anchored with `\an7\pos(...)`.
 3. Choose an output path to write the `.ass` file.
 Any erased cells are baked into the output.
 4. Recommended workflow: review in Aegisub → convert via [YTSubConverter](https://github.com/arcusmaximus/YTSubConverter) if necessary → upload to YouTube (or similar).

+### Exporting ASCII text
+Press `Export Text` to dump the currently displayed ASCII frame (after masks) to a UTF-8 `.txt` file—handy for sharing static art or debugging.

 ### Programmatic use
 If you want to batch-process footage, import `AsciiParams`, `frame_to_ascii`, or `export_ass` from `ascii_core.py` / `ass_exporter.py` and call them from your own scripts.
 The helper functions are pure Python and stay independent from the GUI.